mieow/vampire-character/readme.txt

 * Security: Fixed XSS vulnerabilities - added output encoding, sanitising inputs, SQL injection, etc.
 * Improvements: Updated functions depreciated in PHP8 - plugin should be able to work in older PHP versions but is untested
+* Improvements: Changes to character sheets made by admins/Storytellers are now logged in the player xp spend table
-* Fixed issue with accessing character generation page if it was set to only allow character gen when logged in
+* Bug fix: Fixed issue with accessing character generation page if it was set to only allow character gen when logged in
+* Bug fix: Fixed issue with stripping/storing extra slashes in XP pending spend function

 = 2.13 =